hhd-dev/hhd/readme.md

 (controller emulation will be off on first start).
 If everything works and you fix the gyro axis for your device, open an issue so that your device can be added to the supported list.
-The touchpad will not work for devices not on the supported list.
+Touchpad emulation will not work for devices not on the supported list.
-Help is needed for OneXPlayer/AOKZOE LED Support.

 ## Installation Instructions
 For Arch and Fedora see [here](#os-install).